PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Experiments

 \subsubsection{\textbf{RQ3: How does the number of code styles generated based on logic-invariant strategy impact PseudoBridge's ability to align NL semantics and PL logic?}}

+This experiment investigates the impact of code style diversity on the retrieval performance of PLMs.
+The core objective is to verify whether increasing the richness of code style variants, while maintaining logical equivalence, effectively enhances the model's capability to bridge the gap between NL semantics and PL logic.

-To assess the impact of code style diversity on PLMs approaches retrieval performance, we test how PseudoBridge performed with different numbers of code style variants (1, 2, 3, 4).
+\textbf{Setup.} To assess the impact of code style diversity on PLM-based approaches' retrieval performance, we test how PseudoBridge performs with different numbers of code style variants ($k = 1,2,3,4$).
 This experiment focuses on understanding whether increasing stylistic diversity in logically equivalent code enhances the model’s ability to bridge the semantic and logic gap between NL and PL.
 To ensure a comprehensive evaluation, we select three representative baseline models from both the high/low-performing baselines, and evaluate them on the Python and Ruby datasets.

-As shown in Table~\ref{tab:code_style}, there are marked differences in the number of code style improvements required to achieve optimal retrieval results across different models and programming languages.
-For \textbf{Python} language, low-performance models exhibit continuous improvement with increasing code style variants, indicating multi-style training effectively fills the gap between NL semantics and PL logic.
-In contrast, high-performance models such as SentenceBERT~\cite{reimers2019sentencebert} and CoCoSoDa~\cite{shi2023cocosoda} achieve peak performance with only one code variant.
-For \textbf{Ruby} language, there is no clear pattern in the number of code variants corresponding to low-performance and high-performance PLMs methods when attaining optimal retrieval.
-This is likely due to the limited number of Ruby training datasets, resulting in a limited performance of the foundation model and thus an unstable requirement for the number of style samples.
+\textbf{Results and Analysis.} Table~\ref{tab:code_style} shows that the number of style variants required for optimal retrieval varies across architectures and PLs.
+We derive the following observations: